5l1v3r1/ELM_MatlabClass/README.md

 If you want to use this package please cite

 	Taormina, Riccardo, and Kwok-Wing Chau.
-	"Data-driven input variable selection for rainfall–runoff modeling using binary-coded particle swarm optimization and Extreme Learning Machines."
+	"Data-driven input variable selection for rainfallâ€“runoff modeling using binary-coded particle swarm optimization and Extreme Learning Machines."
 	Journal of Hydrology 529 (2015): 1617-1632.